Notable Children's Books - 2025

 Seventh-grader Kareem navigates middle school challenges, football aspirations, and family responsibilities, while his mother is unable to return from Syria due to a travel ban.

-A tween girl living in Mexico City embarks on a magical adventure to save her sick little brother, by entering an enchanted world with the guidance of fantastical beings living in her garden.
+With the help of fantastical beings dwelling in her garden, Lola, a tween girl living in Mexico City, embarks on a magical adventure on which she enters an enchanted world to save her sick little brother.
 (Pura Belpré Children's Author Award Book)

 Sent to London in the Kindertransport, Max trains to become a spy in order to return to Berlin and rescue his parents.

-This richly illustrated collection of poems explores the real-life mistakes made by twenty authors during their childhood and reassures the reader that no one is perfect.
+This richly illustrated collection of poems explores the real-life mistakes made by 20 authors during their childhood and reassures the reader that no one is perfect.

 An author shares his experiences during a two-month stay in Antarctica, observing the land, people, and animals.